How to Manage A Restaurant: 14 Restaurant Management Tips

 One word of caution: get to customer satisfaction without sacrificing your staff.
 Protect your staff from customer tempers and wrath.
 Remember, you don’t want to lose staff, either.

-The restaurant industry now commands nearly half of the food dollar in the United States.
+The restaurant industry now commands one third of the food dollar in the United States.
 That’s a lot of people eating out instead of cooking at home.

 There are practical reasons for this shift from a budget for grocery over to eating out (e.g. don’t want to cook at home because of convenience issues).
 But there’s more to it than convenience.